Multi-level Protocol for Mechanistic Reaction Studies Using Semi-local Fitted Potential Energy Surfaces: Results

 \subsubsection{Model training}

 We created an sGDML model for the data set consisting of 200 data points: we used 150 training, 30 validation and 20 test points.
 The regularization parameter was set to $\lambda = 10^{-15}$ and the best length scale was found to be $\sigma = 6$.
-With these parameters, we obtained a model with a Mean Absolute Error (MAE) of \SI{0.0067}{kJ/mol} and a Root Mean Square Error (RMSE) of \SI{0.0071}{kJ/mol} for the energy, whereas the MAE and RMSE for the forces was \SI{0.0033}{kJ/{\AA} \cdot mol} and \SI{0.0075}{kJ/{\AA} \cdot mol}, respectively.
+With these parameters, we obtained a model with a Mean Absolute Error (MAE) of \SI{0.0067}{kJ/mol} and a Root Mean Square Error (RMSE) of \SI{0.0071}{kJ/mol} for the energy, whereas the MAE and RMSE for the forces was \SI{0.0033}{kJ/{\AA} \cdot mol} and \SI{0.0075}{kJ/{\AA} \cdot mol}, respectively, on the test data set.